 It is important to remember that no single method of measuring body fat is perfect, and it is best to consult with a healthcare professional to determine the most appropriate method for an individual’s specific needs and circumstances.

 What Is a Bodylogic Scan

-A Bodylogic scan is a non-invasive tool doctors use to measure body composition, including body fat percentage, accurately.
+A Bodylogic scan is a non-invasive tool doctors use to measure body composition, including body fat percentage accurately.
 It uses a small device that sends a harmless electrical current through the body, which can then measure the resistance of different types of tissues.
-This allows for a detailed breakdown of the body’s fat mass, lean mass, and bone density.
+It allows for a detailed breakdown of the body’s fat mass, lean mass, and bone density.

 Bodylogic scans are a quick and efficient way for physicians to track changes in body composition and tailor treatment plans to their patient’s specific needs.
 Athletes, fitness enthusiasts, and those with chronic health conditions often use them to monitor progress and adjust their lifestyle or medical regimen.

 Dual-Energy Xray Absorptiometry